 1. Essential

-There’s a focus on technical skills for the role looking after the website.
+There’s a focus on technical skills for the role looking after our digital channels.2.
+Specialist

-Broad digital skills are required for jobs all around the organisation.
+Broad digital mindsets and behaviours are required for jobs all around the organisation.4.
+Prevalent

-Strategic digital skills are standardly included in job descriptions.
+Relevant digital skills and behaviours are standardly included in job descriptions.5.
+Pervasive

 Overall, for this competency, organisations average out at level 2.5.